uber/prototool/README.md

 *Question:* I don't like some of the choices made in the Style Guide and that are enforced by default by the linter and/or I don't like the choices made in the formatter.
 Can we change some things?

-*Answer:* Sorry, but we can't - our goal with Prototool is to provide an easily-followable Style Guide and consistent format that minimizes issues that arise in the use of Protobuf across a large organization.
-There are pros and cons to many of the choices in the Style Guide, but it's our belief that the best answer is a single answer, sometimes regardless of what that single answer is.
-If you want to ignore certain lint rules, you can do so through the configuration file, however especially if starting from a clean slate, we'd highly recommend using all of the lint rules as doing so results in consistent usage.
-Many of the lint rules exist to prevent backwards compatiblility problems down the road as your Protobuf schema evolves (for example, having unique response/response types per RPC, while potentially resulting in duplicated messages, means you won't affect an RPC you do not mean to by adding a field for another RPC).
+*Answer:* Sorry, but we can't - The goal of `prototool` is to provide a straightforward Style Guide and consistent formatting that minimizes various issues that arise from Protobuf usage across large organizations.
+There are pros and cons to many of the choices in the Style Guide, but it's our belief that the best answer is a **single** answer, sometimes regardless of what that single answer is.

+It is possible to ignore lint rules via configuration.
+However, especially if starting from a clean slate, we highly recommend using all default lint rules for consistency.

+Many of the lint rules exist to mitigate backwards compatibility problems as schemas evolves.
+For example: requiring a unique request-response pair per RPC; while potentially resulting in duplicated messages, it is impossible to affect an adjacent RPC, by adding or modifying an existing field.

 ## Special Thanks